 How to screenshot on Surface Pro

 Microsoft Surface Pro lineup is the most popular 2-in-1 tablet or laptop that does great in both worlds with an incredible performance, detachable keyboard, adjustable kickstand, best-in-class digital pen, and more.
-It’s a great device for digital artists, students, and professional users who are looking for a capable machine with a portable form factor.
+The tablet is perfect for digital artists, students, and professional users looking for a capable machine with a portable form factor.

-If you’ve just switched from other laptops, you might experience some difficulties taking a screenshot on Surface Pro, especially while in tablet mode.
-Microsoft Surface Pro with Windows 10 or Windows 11 installed, has many ways to do more than just take a screenshot.
-Read on to find out what is the best way for you.
+If you recently switched from other laptops, you might experience some difficulties taking screenshots on Surface Pro, especially in tablet mode.
+Microsoft Surface, operated by Windows 11/10, offers a variety of methods and tools to take and edit a screenshot.
+You can just read on to find out the best way for you.

 1. Using tablet buttons